Building Department Overview

 DORA Licensed Plumbers and Electricians

-CSU Building Department Inspectors and authorized inspection agents are required by C.R.S. to verify that all plumbers, electricians and their apprentices are licensed by the State of Colorado D.O.R.A.
+CSU Building Department Inspectors and authorized inspection agents are required by statute to verify that all plumbers, electricians and their apprentices are licensed by the State of Colorado Department of Regulatory Agencies (DORA).
 All electricians, plumbers and apprentices are required to provide their state issued license to CSU inspectors or authorized inspecting agent upon request.
 If proof cannot be given at the time of the request the electrician, plumber or apprentice will not be allowed to stay on the job site until the license is provided to the inspector.
-These inspections are done randomly and can be at anytime during a project.
-The electricians, plumbers and apprentices are required to have their licenses with them or readily available at all times.
+These inspections are conducted at random throughout a project.
+The electricians, plumbers and apprentices are required to always have their licenses with them or readily available.

 5. CSU works closely with Poudre Fire Authority (PFA) during the design process.
-The design documents are submitted to PFA by the project manager for review and comment at the Schematic Design, Design Development, and Construction Document phases.
-There are often meetings between PFA and CSU/Design team.
+The design documents are submitted to PFA by the Project Manager for review and comment at the Schematic Design (SD), Design Development (DD), and Construction Document (CD) phases.
+There are often meetings between PFA and CSU/Design team to discuss project scope, design, and code requirements.

 6. CSU Environmental Health Services (EHS) is the delegated health authority on campus.
 The plans are submitted at SD, DD, and CD to CSU Environmental Health Services for review and comment.
 For projects having this scope, meetings are typical from inception through final documents.

-1. For the majority of projects, CSU executes contracts with approved ICC certified Code Consultants for all inspections excluding elevators and boilers where State inspectors will still be utilized.
+1. For Capital Construction projects, CSU executes contracts with SBP Approved Code Review Agents for all inspections excluding elevators and boilers, where State inspectors will be used and fire systems, where PFA inspectors will be used.

-3. CSU has been recognized and granted authority by both DORA electrical and plumbing boards to issue permits and perform inspections as its own jurisdiction.
-As stated above, our inspection process utilizes both ICC Certified Code and state licensed consultants and/or Building Department inspectors’ staff as listed above.
-CSU also has the design professional engineers to monitor projects during construction to ensure work is installed as per design.
+3. CSU has been recognized and granted authority by both DORA Electrical and Plumbing Boards to issue permits and perform inspections as its own jurisdiction.
+CSU also has Design Professional Engineers to monitor projects during construction to ensure work is installed as per design.

-5. Required NFPA annual inspections on Fire alarms and fire suppression systems are conducted by CSU Alarm shop in agreement with PFA.
-The results of inspections are sent to CSU Risk Management office for review and forwarded to FM Global for review as well.
+5. Annual NFPA inspections of the Fire Alarm and Suppression Systems are conducted by CSU Facilities Management Fire Systems Group in partnership with PFA.
+Inspection reports are sent to CSU Risk Management for distribution to FM Global, CSU’s insurance carrier, for review.

 Code Compliance Documentation

-2. The CSU Code Compliance Manager maintains reference material for all relevant codes for the Trades and Construction sections and for ready reference for anyone within the Facilities Management Department.
+2. The CSU Building Department also maintains reference material for all relevant adopted codes for access by any Facilities Management staff.

 3. As per the requirement in the SBP Building Code Compliance policy, the following documents must be submitted with the appropriate transmittal that is included in the policy: